A Unity Review: Pros and Cons

 The game created such a hoo-ha amongst teens, tweens, basically, everyone, that very soon catching a Pokemon became everyone’s favorite pass-time.

 According to John Riccitiello the CEO of Unity, more than half the games you play, especially the mobile games are developed in Unity.

-The megahits like Temple Run, Assassin’s Creed: Identity, Angry Birds Epic, BattleStar Galactica etc may ring a bell.
+The megahits like Temple Run, Assassin’s Creed: Identity, Angry Birds Epic, Battlestar Galactica, etc may ring a bell.

 “People download as many as 2 billion copies of Unity games every month and have played at least one Unity game on more than 3 billion devices.
 It has numerous market shares spread out across various platforms.
 More than half the mobile games developed for these platforms are actually built in Unity.

-In the words of Riccitiello and I quote, regardless of platforms, more than 60 to 70 percent of everything (built for machines for XR platforms, augmented or virtual reality) are actually developed in Unity.
+In the words of Riccitiello and I quote, regardless of platforms, more than 60 to 70 percent of everything (built for machines for XR platforms, augmented or virtual reality) is actually developed in Unity.

 A Unity Recap

 Believe it or not, it’s one of the most cutting-edge and smooth game engines you could find out there.
 Not only does it offer the tools for developing games, but also lets you test them.
 Above all, it aids the smooth running of applications in various environments and offers loads of plug-ins.
 Besides, it gives users the ability to create games and experiences in both 2D and 3D.

 - A game engine – to let you create, test, and play games in varying environments.

 - An application – to put the design or the user interface together with a graphics preview option and control play function.